Patricia Mezu LL.M, M.Ed., AMI Montessori Diploma

 8. Zero To Three - this is another good resource.
 Their mission is to ensure that “all babies and toddlers have a strong start in life.
 They envision a society that has the knowledge and will to support all infants and toddlers in reaching their full potential”.
 Please visit their website: https://www.zerotothree.org

-This is a good place for any educator to start when exploring resources for developing infants and toddlers.
+This is a good place for any educator to start when exploring resources for developing infants and toddlers and for dealing with challenges within the wider family.
 If you have any further suggestions, please share!